 Although a trading market for our common stock exists, the trading volume has not been significant and there can be no assurance that an active trading market for our common stock will develop or, if developed, be sustained in the future.
 As a result of the thin trading market or "float" for our stock, the market price for our common stock may fluctuate significantly more than the stock market as a whole.
 Without a large float, our common stock is less liquid than the stock of companies with broader public ownership and, as a result, the trading prices of our common stock may be more volatile.
 In the absence of an active public trading market, an investor may be unable to liquidate his or her investment in our common stock.
-Trading of a relatively small volume of our common stock may have a greater impact on the trading price for our stock than would be the case if our public float were larger.
-We cannot predict the prices at which our common stock will trade in the future.
+Trading of a relatively small volume of our common stock will trade in the future.